MicrosoftDocs/power-platform/power-platform/admin/delete-business-unit.md

 4. On the Actions toolbar, choose **More Actions** > **Disable**.

 > [!IMPORTANT]
-> When you disable a business unit which has child business units, all child business units (all depths) will also be disabled.
+> When you disable a business unit which has child business units, all child business units (all depths) are disabled.
+>
-> All users and teams associated with the business unit and/or child business units will not be able to sign in.
-You will need to reparent users and teams to another business unit and reassign security roles.
+> All users and teams associated with the business unit or child business units won't be able to sign in.
+You must reparent users and teams to another business unit and reassign security roles.

 5. In the **Confirm Deactivation** dialog box, choose **Deactivate**.